June 24 - Paris Arrival

 Wandering through Giverny feels like stepping into Monet’s brushstrokes—lush gardens, lily ponds, and pastel shutters whispering stories of impressionist wonder.
 Just a short journey away, Versailles dazzles with golden grandeur and sweeping symmetry, where every hall and garden echoes centuries of opulence and intrigue.
 Together, they offer a poetic contrast: one intimate and blooming with artistic soul, the other majestic and steeped in royal legacy.

-MUSEUMS, GALLERIES, FLEA MARKETS & VINTAGE, POP UPS, MUSIC, THEATER, ECLECTIC PARIS!
+- Explore GALLERIES, THEATERS, MOVIES, FLEA MARKETS & VINTAGE, POP UPS, ECLECTIC PARIS!

 OR

 I am not an expert but has done this a few times.
 Do join me wander, get lost, and dive into Paris’s treasure troves for vintage and quirky finds.
-I am not an expert but we will try to chase sweet bargains (yes, they do exist!) especially at Marché aux Puces de Saint-Ouen: one of the largest flea markets in the world treasures.
+Again, I am not an expert but we will try to chase 'great' finds (yes, they do exist!) especially at Marché aux Puces de Saint-Ouen: one of the largest flea markets in the world treasures.
 Let our instincts lead the way!

 Note: Consider hotel check out later in the day for our departure to Amsterdam